ahmetegesel/mongofn/README.md

     your id value in an instance of `ObjectId`.

-Note: `find` operations also accept `Array` as the last argument in which the first element is the `query param`, and the second element is the `options` to be passed to the corresponding `mongodb` operation.
+Note: `find` operations also accept `Array` as the last argument in which the first element is the `predicate`, and the second element is the `options` to be passed to the corresponding `mongodb` operation.

 All the CRUD operations functions are curried, so you can freely use them as we